 Strategies for quality assurance (profiling, cleansing, QA measurement); change requests and exception management.

 The Council is indebted to Genpact Headstrong - formerly Headstrong Technologies (development partner to the Council who helped initiate the EDM Council’s overall benchmarking program); Thomson Reuters (program sponsor of the 2012 industry study); and Element-22 (the strategic consulting firm that has been supporting the research and analysis methodology).
 Future benchmarking studies will be aligned with the assessment criteria defined within the Data Management Maturity initiative.

 Funding for the benchmarking research is provided through member participants and vendor sponsorship packages.
-If you have interest in the sponsoring future benchmarking programs please contact Kyle Morton.
+If you have interest in the sponsoring future benchmarking programs please contact Patrick Leonard.